Stephen Cotton: Misogyny allegations

 In October 2025, Novara Media reported allegations that Cotton had presided over a longstanding culture of misogyny at the ITF, and had personally engaged in sexually threatening behaviour towards female staff members.

+Union busting

+In January 2026, Cotton oversaw the sacking of two union reps from the ITF's London office, following cuts to a third of the staff, and has since refused to comply with the union's own grievance procedures, claiming that arbitration 'has no prospect' of resolving the dispute.